 - As a private patient at NUH, you will be seen and treated personally by your consultant at all times

 - You will have all the security and assurances expected of one of the country’s largest NHS teaching hospitals

-- By having your private treatment in an NHS hospital you can rest assured that there is a full range of general and specialist medical services on site – 24 hours a day
+- By having private treatment in an NHS hospital you can rest assured that there is a full range of general and specialist medical services on site, 24-hours-a-day

-- Some specialities have equipment that is not available in local private hospitals
+- Some specialties have equipment that is not available in local private hospitals

-However, we have no dedicated private facilities at NUH; you will stay on a normal NUH ward.
+We have no dedicated private facilities at NUH, you will stay on a normal NUH ward.
 We will endeavour to provide you with a single room, but this cannot be guaranteed.

 Private health insurance

-The hospital and the consultant normally send separate invoices.
-If you have surgery there will also be an invoice from the consultant anaesthetist.
+For payment, the hospital and the consultant normally send separate invoices.
+If you have surgery there will also be an invoice from your consultant anaesthetist.